Frequently Asked Questions

 Harmless to health?

 Purfoam has been used around the world for 60 years.
 A misconception about polyurethane is that it can negatively affect air quality or even cause poisoning.
 There is no scientific basis for this.
+In Canada and the USA, the material has been used as insulation for half a century, and its popularity is unbroken.
 Closed-cell foam does not emit harmful substances, so it does not affect the health of the people living in the building.
 Polyurethane is the most effective insulation available today, it is resistant to mold, moisture and other harmful substances.

 What thick layer should I order?

-Closed-cell foam replaces twice the thickness of cotton or Styrofoam insulation—roughly twice as effective.
+Closed-cell foam replaces twice the thickness of cotton or styrofoam insulation, so it can be said to be approximately twice as effective.
 Closed cell foam: 0.021 W/mK, cotton 0.044 W/mK, EPS 0.048 W/mK.

 With the technology, we can realize a thickness between 3-20 cm.
-If waterproofing is the goal, the minimum of 3 cm is perfectly sufficient.
+If waterproofing is the goal, a minimum thickness of 3 cm is perfectly sufficient.
 Where thermal insulation is also important, we recommend a greater thickness.
-We usually apply a minimum of 8 cm to the attic or side walls of residential buildings.
+A minimum of 6-8 cm is recommended for the attic or side walls of residential buildings.

-One of the advantages of foam insulation is that it resists structural damage/degradation and also resists settling.
+One of the advantages of foam insulation is that it resists structural damage/degradation and does not collapse.
 Purfoam has been used all over the world for more than 60 years, the experience is that it does not lose its thermal and waterproofing properties even during this time.
 According to the International Association of Certified Home Inspectors, the lifespan of sprayed foam is more than 80 years.

 What if insects attack the foam?